AutoFlow: An Autoencoder-based Approach for IP Flow Record Compression with Minimal Impact on Traffic Classification: Introduction

 \section{Introduction}

 Network traffic analysis and classification play crucial roles in modern network management, security, and quality of service provisioning.
-As network infrastructures continue to grow in complexity and scale, the volume of data generated by traffic monitoring systems has increased exponentially \cite{cisco2020annual}.
-This data deluge poses significant challenges for storage, processing, and real-time analysis of network traffic information.
+As network infrastructures grow in complexity, the volume of data generated by monitoring systems has increased exponentially \cite{cisco2020annual}, creating significant challenges for storage and analysis of IP flow records \cite{Hofstede2014,Sadre2014}.
+These challenges are particularly acute for real-time tasks such as anomaly detection and performance monitoring \cite{Boutaba2018}.

-IP flow records, which provide aggregated information about network connections, are widely used for traffic analysis tasks \cite{Hofstede2014,Sadre2014}.
-However, the sheer volume of these records, especially in large-scale networks, can overwhelm traditional storage and processing systems.
-This challenge is further exacerbated by the need for rapid, often real-time, analysis for tasks such as anomaly detection, traffic engineering, and application performance monitoring \cite{Boutaba2018}.

 To address these challenges, there is a pressing need for efficient data compression techniques that can significantly reduce the storage footprint of IP flow records while preserving their utility for downstream analysis tasks.
 Traditional compression methods often fail to capture the inherent structure and relationships within network traffic data, potentially leading to loss of critical information for analysis \cite{Tongaonkar2015}.